Seamus McMurphy: Early life

-He was born at Carnally, Creggan parish, near Crossmaglen, in County Armagh, modern-day Northern Ireland, about 1720.
+He was born at Carnally, Creggan parish, near Crossmaglen, in County Armagh about 1720.
 His father's name is unknown although his mother was Aine.
 A grandfather was said to have been killed at the Battle of Aughrim in 1691 (see Diarmuid Mac Muireadhaigh).
 McMurphy had four sisters; one of whom, Aillidh, was married to Mr. Duffy, a nephew of the poet Niall McMurphy (Niall Óge Mac Murchadha) to whom he was closely related.